FOGProject/fog-docs/troubleshooting/troubleshoot_ftp.rst

 Configuring Firewall on Linux
 -----------------------------

-To set the firewall for Linux to only allow what is necessary, please see the :ref:`FOG security article`.
+To set the firewall for Linux to only allow what is necessary, please see the :ref:`Link Text <reference:fog_security:FOG Security article>`.

 -----------------------
 Credentials / Passwords
 -----------------------

 There are a few places where all the credentials (on a standard install) should match exactly.

 - There are a few places where all the credentials (on a standard install) should match exactly.
 - Web Interface -> Storage Management -> [Your storage node] -> Management Username & Management Password
 - Web Interface -> FOG Configuration -> FOG Settings -> TFTP Server -> FOG_TFTP_FTP_USERNAME & FOG_TFTP_FTP_PASSWORD
-- The local 'fog' user's password on the Linux FOG server
+- The local 'fogproject' user's password on the Linux FOG server
 - Server file: /opt/fog/.fogsettings -> password (For FOG Trunk versions 1.3.0 and higher)
 - Server file: /opt/fog/.fogsettings -> username (For FOG Trunk versions 1.3.0 and higher)
 All of those should match (again, on a standard installation).